Vivswan/FoundationFill/readme.md

 2. **Use Templates**: Right-click on any text field while browsing and select your template from the context menu
 3. **Organize Templates**: Reorder templates by dragging and dropping using the handle icon (default template always stays at the top).
 Easily duplicate templates with the copy button for quick variations.
-4. **Domain-Specific Templates**: Set templates to only appear on specific websites
+4. **Domain-Specific Templates**: Set templates to only appear on specific websites using wildcards like `*.example.com`
 5. **Generate Text**: Configure API settings to use an LLM for generating content based on your templates
-6. **Use Template Variables**: Add variables like `{{name:John}}` in your templates and you'll be prompted to provide values when using the template
+6. **Use Template Variables**: Add variables like `{{name:John}}` in your templates and you'll be prompted to provide values when using the template.
+The format is `{{variable_name:default_value}}` where the default value is optional.
+7. **Import/Export Templates**: Share your templates with others or back them up using the import/export functionality
+8. **Theme Customization**: Choose from light, dark, or system theme with multiple color options

 ## Project Structure